uabrc/uabrc.github.io/docs/cheaha/slurm/submitting_jobs.md

 For a practical example with dynamic indices, please visit our [Practical `sbatch` Examples](practical_sbatch.md)

-### Interactive Jobs with `srun`
+## Interactive Jobs with `srun`

-Jobs should be submitted to the slurm job scheduler either using a batch job or an interactive job.
+Jobs should be submitted to the slurm job scheduler either using a [batch job](#batch-jobs-with-sbatch) or an [Open OnDemand (OOD) interactive job](../open_ondemand/ood_main.md).

+You can use `srun` for working on short interactive tasks such as [creating an Anaconda environment](../../workflow_solutions/using_anaconda.md) and running [parallel tasks](#srun-for-running-parallel-jobs) within an sbatch script.

 <!-- markdownlint-disable MD046 -->
-!!! note
+!!! warning

-Do not run jobs on login nodes.
-Login node is shared by all users, if run any more intensive jobs, then it can causes slowdown on the node which leads to performance issues for all other users.
+    The limitations of `srun` is that the jobs/execution die if the internet connection is down, and you may have to rerun the job again.
 <!-- markdownlint-disable MD046 -->

 Let us see how to acquire a compute node quickly using `srun`.
 You can run interactive job using `srun` command with the `--pty /bin/bash` flag.
 Here is an example,